-In 1971, Sheikh Mujibur Rahman (called Mujib), leader of the Awami League, was arrested and moved to West Pakistan.
-Meanwhile, Awami leaders declared independence and renamed East Pakistan “Bangladesh.”
+In 1971, Sheikh Mujibur Rahman (called Mujib), leader of the Awami League, declared independence and renamed East Pakistan “Bangladesh.”
 Talks between leaders failed to bring reconciliation; on March 23, 1971, East Pakistan, at the direction of Mujib, celebrated “Resistance Day” instead of the national “Republic Day.”
-Two days later, Pakistan began Operation Searchlight, its violent crackdown on Bangladesh.
+Mujib was later arrested and moved to West Pakistan.
+Soon after, Pakistan began Operation Searchlight, its violent crackdown on Bangladesh.
 The fighting lasted nine months.
 India, which took in up to 10 million refugees from East Pakistan/Bangladesh, aided the rebels in their fight against Pakistan.

-In December of 1971, Indian military forces, with the help of Bangladeshi “freedom fighters,” defeated Pakistan’s soldiers.
+In December of 1971, Bangladeshi “freedom fighters,” with the help of Indian military forces, defeated Pakistan’s soldiers.

 Human Rights Watch estimated that Pakistani forces killed up to 3 million people, though the Pakistani government sets that number much lower, at about 26,000.
 Hundreds of thousands of women and young girls were raped, though estimates on sexualized violence vary greatly as well.
 However, as Yasmin Saikia, chair of Peace Studies at Arizona State University's Center for the Study of Religion and Conflict and author of several books about the Indian subcontinent, explains, the 1971 war must be viewed in the context of longer-term conflict in the region.
 Present-day India, Pakistan, and Bangladesh, she says, all committed profound acts of violence between the late 1940s and early 1970s.